 From the success of the first year of operation, volunteers saw a vital need for collecting, preserving and displaying local history.
 The Wallace and Area Museum Society is in its 28th year of operation.

 The museum is operated by a small full and part time staff and many volunteers.

-Staff: David Dewar, Helen Dicks, Jim Reeves and various summer students.
+Staff: David Dewar, Tammy Allen, Jim Reeves and various summer students.